 When students can find a partner to prepare for tests with and divide the work, maybe each being responsible to outline different concepts or make half the flash cards, they are more likely to study longer and harder.
 When we as adults can find ways to complete goals together, whether exercise, cooking healthy meals, or tackling household projects, we often find it easier to “find the time”.

-Written by Cindy Goldrich, Ed.M., ACAC © 2013 PTS Coaching.
+Written by Cindy Goldrich, Ed.M., ADHD-CCSP © 2013 PTS Coaching.
 All rights reserved.
 Articles may be reproduced or electronically distributed as long as attribution to PTS Coaching is maintained.